Marital Agreements – Prenuptial & Premarital Agreement Attorneys In Denver Colorado

 While there are a million things to plan when a couple decides to marry, often the most difficult to discuss with your future partner is the possible need for a prenuptial agreement.
 While this subject is not the most romantic or exciting part of wedding planning, a couple contemplating marriage in Colorado may need to consider entering into a prenuptial agreement, or a contract before marriage.

-Prenuptial agreements can offer peace of mind during marriage regarding what would happen in a divorce, and can minimize hostilities over dividing up assets and liabilities in the event of a divorce.
+Prenuptial agreements can offer peace of mind during marriage and can minimize hostilities over dividing up assets and liabilities in the event of a divorce.
 Given the permanent effects marital agreements can have, both parties should have the agreement drafted and reviewed by an attorney so that all possible consequences are fully understood.
 These agreements should also be prepared as far in advance of the wedding to avoid a spouse later claiming that they felt forced to enter into the agreement on the eve of marriage, which could potentially result in the agreement being found null and void.

 What are the Requirements of a Valid Prenup?

 Are you and your potential, soon-to-be spouse considering a prenuptial agreement, but have no idea how one is valid within the State of Colorado?
 Obviously, no one enters into a marriage thinking that they’ll eventually end up getting divorced; however, divorces happen, and prenuptial agreements are a way to simplify the divorce process if and when that time comes.